Random singlet physics in exchange disordered 2D triangular YbCu$_{1.14}$Se$_2$: Discussion

-We find that a triangular distribution of singlet gaps matches the data very well, which is plotted in Fig.~\ref{fig:DimerModel} (and also in Fig.~\ref{fig:heatcapacity} with an added background $C \propto T^3$ Debye term for phonons).
-The mean fitted singlet-triplet gap is $\langle \Delta \rangle = 13.7$~K, which corroborates the energy scale from the low-temperature Weiss fit.
-This suggests a situation where a small number of strongly coupled singlets have large $\Delta \sim 3$~meV splitting, but the majority of spin pairs have very weak splitting.
-This is essentially the picture of random singlet formation: the strong coupling in a random exchange model produces strong singlets, but as singlet pairs grow increasingly separated, the splitting grows increasingly numerous and weak.
-This simple model neglects many-body effects beyond pairwise singlet formation, but it shows that the sublinear specific heat is consistent with a distribution of singlet pairing from Cu vacancy disorder.
+Following the triangular low-$T$ $C/T$ in Fig.~\ref{fig:DimerModel}(b), we find that a triangular distribution of singlet gaps matches the data very well, which is plotted in Fig.~\ref{fig:DimerModel} (and also in Fig.~\ref{fig:heatcapacity}(b) with a non-magnetic LuCuSe$_2$ specific heat subtracted as a phonon contribution).
+The mean fitted singlet-triplet gap is $\langle \Delta \rangle = 1.20 \> {\rm meV} = 13.9$~K, which corroborates the energy scale from the low-temperature Weiss fit.
+This suggests a triangular distribution of singlet-triplet gaps: the density of spin pairs with linearly decreases with the magnitude of the pairing.
+In this linear distribution, 2.8\% of singlets have $\Delta > 3$~meV splitting, and nearly half (47\%) of singlets have $\Delta < 1$~meV splitting.
+This is essentially the picture of random singlet formation, where the strong coupling in a random exchange model produces a small number of strong singlets, but as singlet pairs grow increasingly separated, the splitting grows increasingly numerous and weak.
+This simple toy model neglects many-body effects beyond pairwise singlet formation, but shows that the sublinear specific heat is consistent with a distribution of singlet pairing from Cu vacancy disorder.

 AC susceptibility measurements indicate a spin freezing temperature of $\sim0.1$ K, similar to disordered triangular YbMgGaO$_4$ and YbZnGaO$_4$ \cite{Ma2018}.
 This frequency-dependent peak has been observed in other triangular Yb compounds \cite{Bag-Haravifard_2024,belbase2025field,scheie2024spectrum}, and can be generically interpreted as an energy scale below which the spins are frozen, which, due to the distribution of exchange energies, depends on the frequency probed.
-The freezing energy scale here ($T_f \sim 0.1$~K) is very small compared with a 17.2(5)~K Weiss temperature (or the mean singlet-triplet splitting from heat capacity $\langle \Delta \rangle/k_B = 20.5$~K), which suggests strong quantum dynamics above the freezing temperature.
+The freezing energy scale here ($T_f \sim 0.1$~K) is very small compared with a 17.2(5)~K Weiss temperature (or the mean singlet-triplet splitting from heat capacity $\langle \Delta \rangle/k_B = 13.9$~K), which suggests strong quantum dynamics above the freezing temperature.